Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 ## Social Engineering - Hacking the Mind

 This is the art of tricking people into trusting you, or doing things that they would not normally do.
-It normally involves you making people believe you have authority (high Vis Test).
+It normally involves you making people believe you have authority (hi Vis Test - see below).

 This is because we like to be trusting and helpful to others (generally).
 For example, if someone helps you, you are more likely to help them.